fyne-io/developer.fyne.io/api/v1.4/app/index.md

 ```go
 func NewWithID(id string) fyne.App
 ```
-NewWithID returns a new app instance using the test (headless) driver.
+NewWithID returns a new app instance using the appropriate runtime driver.
 The ID string should be globally unique to this app.

 #### types